breadoliveoilsalt/birch-book-search/README.md

 An an update, here is a summary of the latest refactoring steps:

 1. Add and modify a few components to improve UI.
-For example, add a PageNotFound component to render in response to an invalid browser path.
-Update "Jump To Top" button so the button has a fixed position in the window once search results load, so the user doesn't have to scroll all the way to the bottom of the page to find the button.
+For example, add a `<PageNotFound>` component to render in response to an invalid browser path.
+Update `<JumpToTopButton>` so the button has a fixed position in the window once search results load, so the user doesn't have to scroll all the way to the bottom of the page to find the button.

 2. Clean up aspects of components that had been bothering me and try to increase readability.
 In addition, break responsibility of certain components into sub-components for better allocation of single-responsiblity and for easier testing.
 For example, move `<BrowserRouter>`'s switch capabilities from `<App>` to a new `<Routes>` component, which enabled me to test whether different components would render properly depending on the browser's path.